-The MAX A/C feature allows for faster cooling because air is drawn from inside the vehicle.
+The MAX A/C feature allows for faster cooling because air is drawn from inside the car.
 Using inside air causes the fan to sound louder which is normal for this selection.
-The Display window will change to indicate 60°F (16°C) and MAX A/C. The fan will run and the airflow will be from the instrument panel registers.
-To exit and return to the previous temperature, push AUTOMATIC or any of the other five override buttons.
+The Display window will indicate MAX A/C under the selected temperature.
+The airflow will be from the instrument panel registers.